NelsonNX/guidebook-nxp-hk/how-we-hire/web-assignment.md

 ## Description

-As a user, I want to use a web-based to-do list application to record what I have done.
+As a user, I want to use a web-based to-do list application to note what I have done.

 ---